nus-cs2113-AY2324S1/tp/docs/team/dexthechik3n.md

 -----------------------------------------------------------------------------------------------
 ### **Overview**
-CaféCTRL is a software engineering project for CS2113.
-The user interacts with the application through CLI.
-It has around 6 kLoC, and it is done in a team of 5.
+CaféCTRL aims to optimize managing of inventory and cash flow in a restaurant.
+Our CLI platform also empowers users to streamline stock inventory, menu and orders.
+The user interacts with it using a CLI.
+It is written in Java, and has about 6 kLoC.

 -----------------------------------------------------------------------------------------------